Continuing ("Regular") Faculty Appointments

 All secondary appointments must be approved by the relevant dean or director of the faculty member’s primary appointment home as well as the unit sponsoring the secondary appointment.
 Since compensation changes are not involved, no forms are required beyond issuance of an Offer of Secondary appointment (See Secondary Appointment Offer Letter Template).

-Faculty Affairs tracks secondary appointments in Banner effective.
+Faculty Affairs tracks secondary appointments in Banner.
 Academic units are able to obtain Banner reports to track secondary appointments associated with their departments and centers.
 Secondary appointments are listed in the official UNM Directory.

 Guidelines for Issuing Letters of Academic Title (LATs) on Main and Branch Campuses

-Individuals who are not employed by UNM, but who participate in UNM’s teaching and/or research missions, e.g., as unpaid Instructors of Record or Co-Principal Investigators, etc., may be recognized with Letters of Academic Title (LATs).
+Individuals who are not employed by UNM, but who participate in UNM’s teaching and/or research missions, e.g., as unpaid Instructors of Record or Principal Investigators/Project Directors or Co-PI/Co-PD, may be recognized with Letters of Academic Title (LATs).
 UNM staff employees who also voluntarily participate in UNM’s teaching and/or research mission may also be recognized with LATs.
 LATs grant the holder use of a UNM faculty title while they remain in effect.

 At a minimum, holders of LATs are entitled to library privileges, to hold a UNM network account, and to be listed in the UNM Directory.
 Additional rights and responsibilities may be extended to LAT holders who actively participate in the academic mission of UNM.
 In those cases, academic units who seek to issue LATs for such purposes should develop internal policies and guidelines describing the responsibilities, rights and privileges of LAT holders.
 LAT holders actively involved in the academic mission are subject to compliance with annual or other training requirements similar to UNM faculty employees, e.g., Clery Act, Title IX, Preventing Sexual Harassment, etc.